Ashley Williams Finds Serenity, Success, Accolades at Northeast

 Founding President of Students for Social Diversity Awareness

 Truly, make the most of your years here.
 Be purposeful with your time.
 There are so many benefits that you can really immerse yourself in at Northeast.
 You can choose what path is right for you.
-I really connected with my professors.
-They were so encouraging.
-As a student employee working in the financial aid office, I also met a lot of the staff and they were equally encouraging.
-The community is much more than the students; it's also the faculty and administration.

 What Ashley loves about Northeast